kata-ai/kata-platform-docs/docs/nl-studio/creating-nlu.md

             - ask_aas_recipe
 ```

-`intent` entity for `nl-v1` can distinguish the 3 labels, but `nl-v2` cannot differentiate that because the words `bbq`, `pepperoni`, and `aas` are considered in similar group, namely pizza.
-If you are given input "what is a recipe for bbq?"
+'Intent' entity for nl-v1 can distinguish the 3 labels, but nl-v2 cannot differentiate that because the words 'bbq', 'pepperoni', and 'aas' are considered in similar group, namely pizza.
+If you are given input "resep buat bbq apa ya?"
 Then the probability for three labels are same (based on the training data above).

 If you still wish to use dictionary to ease the training and classification process, it can be done in the following way.